Learn About Your Pets and Their Health

 Why should we treat old cats differently to young cats?

-Inappetance or lack of desire to eat may develop in some senior cats since the senses of smell and taste become dull with age and periodontal disease is common.
-Gut function and the ability of the intestines to absorb nutrients are reduced in many older animals.
+Inappetence or lack of desire to eat may develop in some senior cats since the senses of smell and taste become dull with age and periodontal disease is common.
+Gut function and the ability of the intestines to absorb nutrients are reduced in many older pets.

 Thirst is also decreased, causing an increased risk of dehydration, especially when combined with concurrent renal insufficiency, a type of kidney disease common in older cats.